tusharagg1/chest-x-ray-ai/.github/pull_request_template.md

 - [ ] I have written reasonable tests and the updated version all passed
 - [ ] There should be no potential errors after the changes get merged into main

+## Screenshots

+Provide screenshots or videos of the changes made if any.

 # Action Required

 Please mention the further steps needed to do if necessary  (**please remove this**).